mkicjn/paraforth/README.md

 2. Implement a basic assembler using the compiler. ***(DONE)***
 3. Extend the existing Forth compiler in-place using the assembler. ***(DONE)***
 4. Improve usability by providing a REPL with error handling, convenient launch scripts, and library code. ***(IN PROGRESS)***
-5. Bootstrap the core and use the resulting system for other pet projects.
+5. Bootstrap the core and use the resulting system for other projects.

 _(Anything marked done is still subject to improvements over time.)_